 Junior Fair animal exhibits are subject to all Animal Health Regulations.

 1. Entry times and health paper requirements are as follows: MARKET ANIMALS AND OTHER LIVESTOCK: All market animals must be weighed, without blankets, RIGHT OFF THE TRUCK ON ENTRY DAY between 8:00 a.m. and 3:00 p.m.
 Animal health papers for livestock exhibits must be handed in at weigh-in or check-in on entry day.
 DAIRY: All animals must be entered between 9:00 a.m. and 5:30 p.m.
 All required health papers will be checked by the Superintendents.
 RABBITS & POULTRY: Must be in the barn by 8 p.m.
 HORSES: All horses can start entering at 9:00 a.m. and must be in the barn by 7:00 p.m.
 GOATS: All market goats must be weighed at official scale and checked in by 3:00 p.m. on entry day.
 All other goats must be entered between 9:00 a.m. and 5:30 p.m. on entry day.

-2. Premiums will be withheld from exhibitors who do not comply with the barn rules set forth for the department in which they are exhibiting.
+2. Premiums may be withheld from exhibitors who do not comply with the barn rules set forth for the department in which they are exhibiting or Junior Fair Animal Rules, may forgo the ability to exhibit the following year.
 The process to enforce barn rules will be as follows:

 A. Superintendent will corroborate with someone else (another superintendent, another parent, etc.) to assess the situation.

 B. The exhibitor will be contacted (announce to come to the barn, call, etc.) to bring the situation to their attention.

 C. If necessary, discuss the situation with the parent(s) and the exhibitor.
 If unable to reach parent(s), contact the club leader or chapter advisor.